Server Costs Fundraiser 2024

 Illustration

-The Altartate Cauldron, found in a bog near clones, Co.
-Monaghan, Ireland during turf cutting 1933 CE, is made of poplar with yew handles.
-The finds suggests the continuation of certain Later Bronze Age traditions into the Early Iron Age, although its form differs from that of Later Bronze Age cauldrons.
-A band of ornament below the rim, which may be compared closely with that found on certain Early Iron Age spears, suggests that the cauldron may have been carved during the 2nd century BCE.
-(National Museum of Ireland-Archaeology, Dublin, Republic of Ireland)
+The Altartate Cauldron, made of poplar with yew handles, found in a bog near clones, Co.
+Monaghan, Ireland during turf cutting in 1933, dating to the 2nd century BCE.
+The find suggests the continuation of certain Later Bronze Age traditions into the Early Iron Age, although its form differs from that of Later Bronze Age cauldrons.
+A band of ornament below the rim resembles that found on certain Early Iron Age spears.

 About the Author